-There are two very significant factors that make leash training your German Shepherd Dog absolutely critical: their size and their stubbornness.
+There are two very significant factors that make leash training your German Shepherd dog absolutely critical: their size and their persistence.

 This is not a small breed!
 And with proportionately large and powerful chests, their forward-pull strength will leave most humans in their dust.

-Couple that with a dog bred to be fearlessly curious or protective (also known as stubborn!) and you end up with an owner that’s very likely to be dragged headfirst down the sidewalk after a neighborhood cat (again, I’m speaking from personal experience).
+Couple that with a dog bred to be fearlessly curious or protective and you end up with an owner that’s very likely to be dragged headfirst down the sidewalk after a neighborhood cat (again, I’m speaking from personal experience).

 I highly recommend trying out the PetSafe Easy Walk Harness in conjunction with regular leash-training.

 The Easy Walk Harness is uniquely designed similarly to a horse lead.
-It slightly cinches at the dog’s shoulders – their fulcrum of power – to slow them down or turn them one direction or another with much less effort than traditional collar leashes or chest harnesses.
+It slightly cinches at the dog’s shoulders – their fulcrum of power.
+Helping you to slow them down or turn them one direction or another with much less effort than traditional collar leashes or chest harnesses.